-Upper West Side furbabies will be dining in style soon, with a new outpost of JustFoodForDogs bringing them “human-quality” meals.
-The store is slated to open by early June at 2025 Broadway, at 70th Street (formerly occupied by HSBC).
+Upper West Side furbabies can now dine in style and enjoy “human-quality” meals, as a new outpost of JustFoodForDogs has opened at 2025 Broadway, at 70th Street (formerly occupied by HSBC).

 JustFoodForDogs, an Irvine, Calif.-based company, creates meals using USDA-certified “human quality ingredients” that are nutritionally balanced for canines—meals such as venison and squash, lamb and brown rice, and beef and russet potato—as well as customized therapeutic meals for dogs with health conditions.

 It operates open-to-the-public retail kitchens aimed at demonstrating the transparency of its operations, where one can see “trained chefs” preparing fresh meals for pups.
 In 2019, the company opened its first East Coast kitchen, in Petco’s flagship store at Union Square.
 The company also does home delivery and sells frozen and shelf-stable food, as well as supplement blends, at Petcos and vets’ offices.

 Fueled by venture capital, the company has been on an expansion binge in recent years, opening hundreds of locations around the country, and two years ago, a senior executive from Nestle and Starbucks was installed at the helm.

 READ MORE: A Cafe For Dogs and People, Now Open

 JustFoodForDogs was founded in 2010 by Shawn Buckley, who worked with veterinarian and former professor of clinical canine nutrition Oscar Chavez to develop the premium pet food blends.